College of Science and Health > Academics > Biological Sciences > Graduate Programs > Biological Sciences (MS)

-Submit an online application, official transcripts, GRE scores, letters of recommendation and a personal statement.
+Submit an online application, official transcripts, letters of recommendation and a personal statement.

 You’ll take two years of coursework, including eight core courses.
 You’ll also complete first-year and final examinations, and a thesis.

-of surveyed 2017 graduates of the Department of Biological Sciences were employed, continuing their education or not seeking within six months of graduation.
+of Biological Sciences graduates were employed, continuing their education or pursuing other goals within six months of graduation.

 MS students are hired as teaching assistants for the duration of the program, for which they are provided a tuition waiver and stipend.

 For more information about applying, contact The Office of Graduate Admission for DePaul’s College of Science and Health at